nightroman/PowerShellTraps/PowerShell.exe/Version-parameter/README.md

 ***
 **v6-beta.7 notes**

-Instead of failing PowerShell gets unexpected result.
-Is this intended?
+Instead of failing PowerShell gets the version.

-See `#4834`.
-It turns out `-Version` is supposed to get just version in v6, not to call the specified version.
+See `#4834`. `-Version` is supposed to get just version in v6, not to call the specified version.
 Ideally, it should fail if anything else is provided in the command.
 But it does not.

 Thus, we have another kind of trap.
 Let's watch it, it's still a beta.

+The script [v6-ignores-stuff-after-Version.ps1](v6-ignores-stuff-after-Version.ps1) shows the issue.

 ***